 Nutrition

-How to Make Biscotti – Step by Step Photos
+How to Make Biscotti Step-by-step photos

-Preheat the oven to 350ºF.
+Get the oven going and combine the dry ingredients: Preheat the oven to 350ºF.
 Combine 2 cups all-purpose flour, 1 tsp baking powder, ¼ tsp salt, and ¼ tsp nutmeg in a large bowl.
 Stir until well combined.

 Use a mixer to combine the wet ingredients until mostly smooth (there may still be a few small pieces of butter).